pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ## What is a Workspace?

-[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of the old Dashboards, combined into one place.
+[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of the old Dashboards, with Pantheon features and actions that are conveniently available in one place.

+### Create a New Workspace

+To create a new workspace from the dashboard, click the Organization’s name and icon in the upper left, and select **Create New Workspace** from the drop-down menu.

+If you are creating the the Workspace for a web agency, you will be assigned a Partner Trial Tier.
+If the Workspace is not for an agency, you will be assigned a Silver Tier Workspace by default.

+### Switch Between Workspaces

 If you're a member of multiple [Organizations](/organizations), you can stay logged in, and switch between Workspaces to work on personal projects or between Organizations.

-### Switch Between Workspaces

 Switch between Workspaces by clicking the Organization’s name and icon in the upper left: